spyder-ide/spyder-docs/doc/panes/editor.rst

 * The :doc:`ipythonconsole` will display output and errors.
 * The :doc:`variableexplorer` allows you to browse and interact with the objects generated.
 * The :doc:`plots` pane renders the figures and images created.
-* The :doc:`profiler` helps you optimize your code's run time.

 Run file